 The Company has early adopted COVID-19 - Related Rent Concessions - Amendment to IFRS 16 issued on 28 May 2020.
-The amendment introduces an optional practical expedient for leases in which the Company is a lessee - i.e. for leases to which the Company applies the practical expedient, the Company is not required to assess whether eligible rent concessions that are a direct consequence of the COVID-19 coronavirus pandemic are lease modifications.
+The amendment introduces an optional practical expedient for leases in which the Group is a lessee - i.e. for leases to which the Company applies the practical expedient, the Company is not required to assess whether eligible rent concessions that are a direct consequence of the COVID-19 coronavirus pandemic are lease modifications.
 The Company has applied the amendment retrospectively, the effect of application is not significant.

-The effect is reflected in Note 12 and Note 17.
+$The \ \text{effect is reflected for year 2020 in Note 12 and Note 17, no significant effect for year 2021.}$